RolandGao/Gomoku/README.md

 ```java
 game = new Game(9, 2);
 ```
 The first parameter indicates the AI's strength, I suggest putting in 9 or 7.

-The second parameter indicates the player who goes first.
-2 means the player goes first; 1 means the AI goes first.
+The second parameter indicates who is playing whom.
+1 is AI vs Player, 2 is Player vs AI, 3 is AI vs AI, 4 is Player vs Player.

 On my MacBook Pro, The AI takes around 1 second to figure out each move, though it might take longer on the first two moves.
 If it takes too long on your computer, try setting the AI strength to 7 instead of 9.

+## Competition
+Our AI model can beat most if not all existing AI models, even when our AI goes second (aka when going white).

+(yyjhao/HTML5-Gomoku)[https://github.com/yyjhao/HTML5-Gomoku] with over 60 stars
+We win as white.

+(Kesoyuh/Gomoku)[https://github.com/Kesoyuh/Gomoku] with over 150 stars
+We win as white.

+(gobang)[https://github.com/lihongxun945/gobang] with over 1.2k stars
+We win as white.